CJgett/SeeBnB/README.md

 SeeBnB is an Open Educational Resource designed to help users visualize (see!) the branch and bound (BnB) algorithm.

 Branch and bound is an exhaustive algorithm, which means that it always provides an optimal solution.
-Although the branch and bound algorithm has been referred to as an algorithm in the sin- gular, it is actually composed of three parts which can be replaced with different options to customize and optimize it for the problem at hand.
+Although the branch and bound algorithm has been referred to as an algorithm in the singular, it is actually composed of three parts which can be replaced with different options to customize and optimize it for the problem at hand.

 To explain the branch and bound algorithm, one can start with the name itself.
 One